patlamontagne/react-hooks/readme.md

 ## useMouseOverDelay

 Improves mouseenter/mouseleave interactions by using a delay.
-Helpful to prevent unwanted opening/closing of menus and such as soon as the mouse enters/leaves the boundary.
+Helpful to prevent unwanted opening/closing of menus and such as soon as the mouse enters/leaves the element.
 Great for user experience.

 ```js
 const [delayMouseEnter, delayMouseLeave] = useMouseOverDelay(250);